|

 and I know you can't compete with Arnold, but you can TRY.
 Adrien

-Brody no matter how buff, no matter how great an actor could never be
+Brody no matter how buff, no matter how great an actor could

 Just 3 days and counting . . . to